TracyGJG/utilities/docs/tools.md

 ### Parameters

-- An template literal containing a Regular Expression pattern with RegExp escaped characters.
+- A template literal containing a Regular Expression pattern with RegExp escaped characters.

 ### Return Value